Applying for Operation Permit

 - Part II - Instructions and Application

-- Figure 5: Cross-Sectional Diagram/Detailed Drawings (For Shellfish) (PDF 410 kB)
+- Examples of Cross-Sectional Diagram/Detailed Drawings (For Shellfish) (PDF 410 kB)

-- Figure 5: Cross-Sectional Diagram/Detailed Drawings (For Kelp) (Word doc 291 kB)
+- Examples of Cross-Sectional Diagram/Detailed Drawings (For Kelp) (Word doc 211 kB)

 Multiple agencies are involved in the review process (PDF 21 kB).
 To help streamline the review, the Joint-Agency Aquatic Farming Application is used to obtain most of the authorizations required by the State of Alaska to site, construct, and operate your aquatic farm in state waters.
 Authorizations include an Aquatic Farm Site Lease from DNR Division of Mining, Land, and Water (MLW), a Department of Fish and Game (ADF&G) Aquatic Farm Operation Permit, and Special Area Permit, if applicable.
 U.S. Army Corps of Engineers (USACE) requires all state authorizations before authorization will be provided under the Regional General Permit for placement of Aquatic Farm Structures within the State of Alaska navigable waters.
 Alaska Department of Environmental Conservation (DEC) is charged with seafood safety and has a program for classifying waters for aquatic farms.
 In addition, a farmer will need to obtain a shellfish shipper permit, a harvest permit, and have a shellfish sampling plan from DEC prior to harvest.More details on agency authorizations can be found at Aquatic Farm Authorization Requirements page.